Empathy Mapping

 According to renowned scholar Brené Brown, empathy “fuels connection.”
 It’s the ability to understand another perspective so well that you are “feeling with people” rather than simply feeling for them.
 Feeling what your customers feel and knowing their pain points, thoughts, and needs is the hallmark of a successful business.
 This type of connection allows for the development of products and campaigns that resonate with users and drive success.

 Numerous studies have shown the importance of connecting with customers in this way.
-For example, Pragmatic Marketing found that companies focused on user needs were twice as fast at getting new products to market and 31% more profitable.
-They also boasted 10-20% higher customer satisfaction levels.
-Increased profitability may be connected to findings published by ITSMA.
-The study said that 81% of buyers will pay more for solutions specific to their industry.
+For example, Pragmatic Marketing found that companies focused on user needs were twice as fast at getting new products to market.

-How can developers, designers, marketers, and business leaders tap into the thoughts and feelings of their users to drive success at their company?
+How can developers, designers, marketers, and business leaders tap into the thoughts and feelings of their users to drive success at their companies?
 One solution is empathy mapping.

 Just looking for an empathy map template?
-Skip the text and jump right into Lucidchart.
+Try the empathy map example template below.

 empathy map template